 C++ API Documentation

-A Modern C++17 Library for NumPy Arrays
+Standalone C++17 Library for NumPy .npy Files

 minimal_example.cpp